 To the west of Flushing, is one of the five boroughs of New York City, Manhattan.

 Here’s the deal, Manhattan is perhaps one of the most thoughtfully designed places there is.

 Ever since the Dutch arrived and began trading with the Munsi people, Manhattan has grown into a bustling community.

-Based on the "vibrancy map" from Local Logic, you can see why they call NYC the city that never sleeps.
+Based on the "vibrancy map" data, you can see why they call NYC the city that never sleeps.